 Other analysis examples

-studying the 3' end of short RNAs, such as transfer RNAs (tRNAs), is often a valuable focus in RNA analysis.
+Studying the 3' end of short RNAs, such as transfer RNAs (tRNAs), is often a valuable focus in RNA analysis.
 This region typically contains the CCA sequence, which is essential for the attachment of amino acids during protein synthesis.
-The 3' end of tRNAs plays a crucial role in their function and stability.
-(Pearce et al. 2017)
+The 3' end of tRNAs is crucial in their function and stability.
+(Pearce et al. 2017, Van Haute et al. 2024).
+Check our video about PDE12 here

 3’ End sequencing (MPAT-Seq)